rh072005/SwashbuckleAspNetVersioningShim/README.md

 - Start by creating a new ASP.NET Core Web Application
 - Install the SwashbuckleAspNetVersioningShim NuGet package
   - Short term this will be a case of building from source
-  - Mid term it will be hosted on MyGet
+  - ~~Mid term it will be hosted on MyGet~~ Now available on [MyGet](https://www.myget.org/feed/rh072005/package/nuget/SwashbuckleAspNetVersioningShim)
   - Long term it will be hosted on NuGet
 - Add the following code blocks to Startup.cs